rainb0w-clwn/node-cache-manager-fs-binary-ts/README.md

 const ttl = 60 * 60 * 24 * 7; // in seconds

-// wrapper function, see more examples at node-cache-manager const result: FsBinaryValue = await diskCache.wrap(cacheKey,
+// wrapper function, see more examples at node-cache-manager
+// note that basic node-cache-manager wrap method returns input data as is
+// so our set method changes input binaries to be resolved as file paths to match get ones const result: FsBinaryValue<string> = await diskCache.wrap(cacheKey,
   // called if the cache misses in order to generate the value to cache () => {
-    let myFileBuffer: Buffer; // buffer that will be saved to separate file let moreData: string; // string that will be saved to a separate file let metaData: any; // some data too keep inside let someFileBuffer: Buffer; // small binary data to store inside as buffer
+    let myFileBuffer: Buffer; // buffer that will be saved to separate file let moreData = 'string'; // string that will be saved to a separate file let metaData = 'string'; // some data too keep inside, any JSON-able data let someFileBuffer: Buffer; // small binary data to store inside as buffer

     // now returning value to cache and process further